near/docs/docs/tokens/lockup.md

 2. Choose either to do it via Web Interface or CLI
 3. With NEAR Wallet or Ledger you can use Web Interface
 4. To use CLI, make sure you have [near-cli](https://github.com/near/near-cli) installed and either use Ledger, have seed phrase or have secret key locally.

+### If I have a lockup, what do I need to do to transfer my tokens once they are available?

+If you use NEAR Wallet, you can just spend them as normal.
+You will just have to confirm a couple of extra transactions ("check vote" and "transfer").
+Other wallets may implement this differently.